DeemaEssam/Launch_TurtleBot_navigation/README.md

 4. **Save the map:**
-   Once you have explored the environment and built a map, save the map by running the following command in a new terminal:
+   After I explored the environment and built a map, I am saving the map by running the following command in a new terminal:
    ```bash
    rosrun map_server map_saver -f ~/map
    ```

-### Step 6: Launch Navigation
+### Step 5: Launch Navigation

 1. **Launch the TurtleBot3 navigation:**
    ```bash